oracle/odpi/doc/src/public_functions/dpiStmt.rst

     variables are to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **numBindNames** -- the size of the bindNames and bindNameLengths arrays in number of elements.
-The number of unique bind variables can be determined using :func:`dpiStmt_getBindCount()`.
+    **numBindNames** -- a pointer to the size of the bindNames and bindNameLengths arrays in number of elements.
+This value must be large enough to hold all of the unique bind variables in the prepared statement or an error will be returned.
+The maximum number of bind variables can be determined by calling :func:`dpiStmt_getBindCount()`.
+Upon successful
+    completion of this function, the actual number of unique bind variables in the prepared statement will be populated.

     **bindNames** -- an array of pointers to byte strings in the encoding used for CHAR data.
 The size of the array is specified using the